graphprotocol/rfcs/rfcs/0005-multi-blockchain-support.md

 on the type of ABI in top-level `abis` section in the manifest, different code generation logic is applied.

-What code is generated exactly will vary from chain to chain and is therefor not specified in this RFC.
+What code is generated exactly will vary from chain to chain and is therefore not specified in this RFC.

 ### Mapping APIs and Types